Contrast-Security-OSS/docs/content/user/attacks/Analyze-attacks.md

 ## Attack Composition

 Attacks are groups of [attack events](user-attacks.html#monitor) coming from a single IP address over a sustained period of time.
-An attack can be comprised of events that target multiple applications, multiple servers as well as multiple attack types, such as SQL Injection, Command Injection or specific CVEs.
-An attack ends once Contrast agents no longer see any attempted attacks traffic for a period of time.
-If Contrast sees new attack traffic from the same IP address after an attack is closed, a new attack is created to track this attack.
+An attack can be comprised of events that target multiple applications and servers as well as multiple attack types, such as SQL Injection, Command Injection or specific CVEs.
+An attack ends once Contrast agents no longer see attack events for a period of time.
+If Contrast sees new attack events from the same IP address after an attack is closed, a new attack is created.

 ## View Attacks